tzuralmog/TabFairy/README.md

 for different projects.
 The user might keep several windows running for the duration of the projects.
 While this solution is better than using just a single Firefox window, it adds the additional organizational challenge of switching between windows.
 It becomes even more difficult to transition between windows if multiple other programs are running simultaneously.

+# Installation and running
+We are developing TabFairy using the Node.js runtime environment; clone this package and [install Node.js and npm](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm).
+Execute with
+    node main.js